Optimal enzyme rhythms in cells: Discussion

-\myparagraph{Economics of small harmonic enzyme rhythms} Biological rhythms are often described as sequences of discrete phases, like sleep and wake.
-Also metabolic rhythms could be modelled as a periodic sequence of steady states with different static enzyme profiles \cite{pbbh:15}.
-However, metabolic changes are often continuous rather than abrupt.
-Metabolic rhythms that are caused by expression changes will be smooth on the metabolic timescale\footnote{The mechanisms of protein production and degradation act as a low-pass filter and leads to smooth enzyme profiles.
-Profiles with short peaks could yield stronger allosynchrony effects, but need to be realised post-transcriptionally (i.e., implying effective extra costs).} (see SI \ref{sec:geneexpression}), and even sudden extracellular changes would look smooth after having propagated through the metabolic network.
-Here I generally assumed that metabolic rhythms are smooth and their amplitudes are small, and I focused on sine-wave functions for a number of reasons.
-In control theory, optimal control profiles can be found by solving the Riccati equation, a differential equation that is integrated backwards in time, starting from the final system state.
-To obtain periodic solutions, initial and final states would have to be matched.
-One way to do this is to Fourier-expand all curves (of control and state variables) and to solve an optimality problem for the Fourier coefficients\footnote{For non-periodic control problems, other basis functions could be used, e.g., orthogonal polynomials.}.
-This leads to the approach proposed here: rhythms are described by smooth, small-amplitude sine-wave oscillations around a (possibly shifted) static reference state, with shifts, phases, and amplitudes to be optimised\footnote{By considering complex-valued frequencies, the approach could even be used to describe exponentially damped oscillations, as they may occur, for example, in models with dilution.}.
-Eqs (\ref{eq:optstaticvector}) and (\ref{eq:optperiodic}) show how optimal global behaviour emerges from the fitness synergies of single enzymes with sine-wave profiles.
-Based on the result for sine waves, optimal time profiles for non-harmonic periodic perturbations can be computed by Fourier synthesis \cite{lieb:2005}: non-harmonic oscillations can be decomposed into a Fourier series of harmonic oscillations with frequencies $0, \omega, 2\,\omega, 3\,\omega, ..$.
-In some cases, we can decompose the input perturbation into its individual harmonics and compute the optimal adaptation to each of them separately; by summing over all these adaptations, we obtain the optimal adaptation for the original input (see SI \ref{sec:HigherHarmonics}).
-If our optimality problem contains linear constraints (e.g., constraints on enzyme amplitudes), it may not be directly solvable by matrix inversion.
-Instead, the constrained optimality problem Eq.~(\ref{eq:OptimalityProblem}) needs to be solved numerically.
+\myparagraph{Assumption of small sine-wave enzyme rhythms} Biological rhythms can be described as a sequence of discrete phases like sleep and wake.
+Similarly, metabolic rhythms have been modelled as a sequence of steady states with different enzyme profiles \cite{pbbh:15}.
+However, the real dynamics of metabolic cycles is continuous rather than abrupt: if metabolic rhythms are driven by gene expression, they are smooth on metabolic timescales\footnote{Protein synthesis acts as a low-pass filter, resulting in smooth enzyme profiles with low amplitudes at higher frequencies.
+Protein profiles with short peaks yield strong allosynchrony effects, but can only be realised posttranscriptionally (i.e.~at an extra cost).} (see SI \ref{sec:geneexpression}), and even sudden external perturbations are smoothened while propagating through the metabolic network. \co{FN: in modelling, fine time slices can be used to make this almost smooth (hoping for numerical convergence!); mention dynamic / periodic FBA again; BUT: ignoring kinetics, and less natural than a smooth description} Accordingly, the theory describes smooth metabolic rhythms with small amplitudes.
+The focus on sine-wave functions has a number of reasons.
+In control theory, optimal control profiles in time can be computed by solving the Riccati equation, a differential equation that is integrated backwards in time, starting from the final system state.
+To describe periodic behaviour, the initial and final states would have to be matched, which is difficult.
+However, an elegant way to do this is to Fourier-expand all curves and to convert the problem into an optimisation of the Fourier coefficients\footnote{Other basis functions, e.g.~orthogonal polynomials, could be used to formulate non-periodic control problems.}.
+This is what I did here: rhythms are described by smooth, small-amplitude sine-wave oscillations around a (possibly shifted) static reference state, with amplitudes, phases, and average shifts to be optimised\footnote{Using complex-valued frequencies, the same mathematical approach can also describe exponentially damped oscillations, which may occur in models with dilution.}.
+Eqs (\ref{eq:optstaticvector}) and (\ref{eq:optperiodic}) show how an orchestrated enzyme behaviour can emerge from fitness synergies between the sine-wave profiles of single enzymes.
+Finally, in models without active constraints, Fourier synthesis also enables us to handle periodic perturbations other than sine waves.